Skip to content

 def output = distance

-The heading of the third column indicates that the column shows floating-point representations of the type Distance, which is shown as the symbol :Distance.
+The heading of the third column indicates that the column shows floating-point representations of the type Distance, which is shown as the meta value :Distance.

 For good measure, here is the relevant part of the implicit relation ^Distance.